SaranSundar/Java-Spring-CRUD-DynamoDB-Web-Server/README.md

 Also, at Capital One we use an internal tool called Chamber of Secrets to be able to securely hide and retrieve the values in application.properties to connect to different database for the different environments like local, dev, qa, and prod.
 Here I only set up the file for local dev, but normally we would have separate application.yml files for each environment with their properties defined.

 We would also traditionally have separate branches in the repo such as develop, master, and release.
 Where you would fork the project and make PR's into develop which then end up going to master and release.
 For this project though I just used one master branch.
+I would also add a linter of some sort like maybe checkstyle to ensure some standard of appearance.

 Lastly, I am new to some things used in this project such as DynamoDB, so the way I created the tables to show my work, and the classes annotations for attribute definitions and querying will probably have some more optimal ways of usage in production vs how it is showcased here.
 All in all I had fun working on this project, and it helped me learn a lot and grow as a developer for sure.